American Snuff Company: Trust dissolution

-Originally established as "Conwood LLC" in 1900 in New York City, the company began manufacturing smokeless tobacco products in 1904 in Tennessee.
+New American Snuff Company

+The new American Snuff Company, now run by Martin Condon, the former mayor of Knoxville, Tennessee, moved their headquarters and manufacturing to Memphis, Tennessee.

+The Wall Street Journal called the American Snuff Company “depression proof,” after it expanded its product lines to include sweet-flavored snuff, which decision resulted in higher sales than even during the company's pre-depression years.

+The name was changed to Conwood LLC in the 1960s.
 From 1986 to 2006, Conwood was owned by the Pritzker family of Chicago.
 The company is currently a subsidiary of Reynolds American, after being acquired in mid-2006 for $3.5 billion in cash.
 When Reynolds American acquired Conwood, Reynolds subsidiary Lane Limited was merged into it.
 The name "American Snuff Company" was assumed in 2010.

-Nowadays the company has three facilities, two in Tennessee (Memphis and Clarksville) and the other in Winston-Salem, North Carolina.
 As of 2017, American Snuff generated nearly 7% of Reynolds American's annual revenue.
 The current President of American Snuff Company is Chris Gemmell.